azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

   ```

   ![example of how to access Cloud Shell via Azure Portal](../../../day2/CognitiveServices/Challenge/images/CloudShell.png)
-* To install the Python SDK v2, use the following command:

-    ```bash
-    pip install azure-ai-ml
-    ```

-    For more information, see [Install the Python SDK v2 for Azure Machine Learning](/python/api/overview/azure/ai-ml-readme).

 * A GitHub account.
 If you don't have one, sign up for [free](https://github.com/join).

 ## Step 1.
 Get the code